ahcode0919/xcsimctl/README.md

-Complete - clone    Clone an existing device darwinup            Install a root for the specified simulator runtime Complete - delete   Delete spcified devices, unavailable devices, or all devices diagnose            Collect diagnostic information and logs disk                Perform disk/volume operations Complete - erase    Erase a device's contents and settings get_app_container   Print the path of the installed app's container getenv              Print an environment variable from a running device
+Complete - clone    Clone an existing device darwinup            Install a root for the specified simulator runtime Complete - delete   Delete spcified devices, unavailable devices, or all devices Skip - diagnose     Collect diagnostic information and logs Skip - disk         Perform disk/volume operations Complete - erase    Erase a device's contents and settings get_app_container   Print the path of the installed app's container getenv              Print an environment variable from a running device